Coarse Equivalences of Euclidean Buildings: Euclidean buildings

-\end{Cor} The following observation will not be used, but it illustrates how simplicial affine buildings fit into the picture. \begin{Cor} Let $X$ be as in \ref{Trichotomy} (II).
+\end{Cor} The following observation will not be used, but it illustrates how simplicial affine buildings fit into the picture.
+In the remaining case (III), $X$ is a nondiscrete Euclidean building. \begin{Cor} Let $X$ be as in \ref{Trichotomy} (II).
 Then $X$ is the metric realization of an affine simplicial building.

-\proof The groups $R(A)$ are affine Coxeter groups; see \cite[Ch.Vi]{Bro}.
+\proof The groups $R(A)$ are affine Coxeter groups; see \cite[Ch.VI]{Bro}.
 In this way, every apartment has a canonical simplicial structure as a Coxeter complex.
 The axioms of an affine simplicial building follow from \ref{EBAxioms}.